Creating content

 Content item propertiesLink copied!

-To open the content editing window, double-click a content item or slot in the Content Library or choose "View" from the item's menu.
+To open the content form, double-click a content item or slot in the Content Library or choose "View" from the item's menu.
 You can show or hide the properties pane by clicking the "i" icon at the top right of the window.
 The item's name, content type, creation and modification date, and publish status are shown, together with the item's locale and status if set.
 You can also see the current version and the user that made the most recent change.

 Content deliveryLink copied!